Ex-governors discuss opioid epidemic in Harvard forum

 Beshear said that the nation is taking a “shotgun approach” to a problem that instead needs a concerted and long-term strategy.

-“We need leadership that steps up and says, nationally this is a crisis, it’s an epidemic, we’re going to take it on, and we’re going to solve it,” said Beshear.
+“We need leadership that steps up and says, nationally this is a crisis, it’s an epidemic, we’re going to take it on, and we’re going to solve it.”

 Panelists emphasized that to be effective, the fight against the epidemic has to be multifaceted.